How to create a bootable USB drive from an ISO image on Linux

 bs=4M uses larger blocks, conv=fsync flushes the final write before dd exits, and status=progress shows transfer progress on longer writes.

-5. Confirm that the written USB drive now reports the image filesystem and partition table.
+6. Confirm that the written USB drive reports the image filesystem.

 $ sudo blkid /dev/sdb

-The important part is that the device now reports TYPE=“iso9660” with an image label.
+TYPE=“iso9660” with the installer label confirms that the device now exposes the written image instead of the previous filesystem.
 If the old layout still appears, unplug and reconnect the USB drive before checking again.